 Novo Nordisk remains a top player in the Diabetes market with blockbuster insulins NovoLog® and Levemir® which brought in a combined almost $3.5 billion in 20166, Victoza® a GLP-1 that brought in $2.1 billion in 20166, and recently launched Basal insulin/GLP-1 combination product Xultophy®, which is expected to reach $1.2 billion in 2021.11

 In the basal category, Novo Nordisk’s Levemir® has long been second to Sanofi’s Lantus, despite steadily increasing share over time.
-Hoping to break out in this category, in early 2016, Novo Nordisk launched Tresiba®, their next generation basal insulin to compete against Lantus® and Lantus’s successor Toujeo®.
+Hoping to break out in this category, in early 2016, Novo Nordisk launched Tresiba®, their next-generation basal insulin, to compete against Lantus® and Lantus’s successor Toujeo®.
 This was two years later than originally expected following a complete response letter (CRL) in 2014 from the FDA seeking additional cardiovascular data to their New Drug Application.
-This delay came at an inopportune time as Tresiba® was in market barely a year before Eli Lilly & Boehringer Ingelheim’s biosimilar Basaglar® launched last December while Xultophy® entered the market with physicians having just over a year of treatment experience with insulin degludec (Tresiba®), one of its two key components (along with liraglutide).
+This delay came at an inopportune time as Tresiba® was in the market barely a year before Eli Lilly & Boehringer Ingelheim’s biosimilar Basaglar® launched last December, while Xultophy® entered the market with physicians having just over a year of treatment experience with insulin degludec (Tresiba®), one of its two key components (along with liraglutide).

 After being dealt a major blow from the FDA in its CRL for Tresiba® back in 2014, Novo Nordisk has gradually regained its footing since.
-While the insulin market has become heavily commoditized, Novo Nordisk may soon be able to boast a completely upgraded insulin portfolio with approval of FiAsp later this year, alongside Tresiba® and Ryzodeg® (premix insulin).
+While the insulin market has become heavily commoditized, Novo Nordisk may soon be able to boast a completely upgraded insulin portfolio with the approval of FiAsp later this year, alongside Tresiba® and Ryzodeg® (premix insulin).
 While a great talking point, they will need to convince skeptical payers of their value, especially in the basal insulin class where biosimilar Basaglar® looms.
-Sales so far suggests physicians/payers/patients do not see enough of an upgrade in next generation insulins to drive large scale market shifts away from class stalwarts Lantus® and NovoLog®; therefore, the legacy insulin category will continue to be a bedrock for sales, though not necessarily for future growth.
+Sales so far suggest physicians/payers/patients do not see enough of an upgrade in next-generation insulins to drive large-scale market shifts away from class stalwarts Lantus® and NovoLog®; therefore, the legacy insulin category will continue to be a bedrock for sales, though not necessarily for future growth.

 Meanwhile, they launched their novel basal insulin + GLP-1 combination therapy Xultophy® in Q1 2017, which will go head-to-head with Sanofi’s version as both seek to establish the category as a top of-mind treatment option.
 Novo Nordisk will then go into 2018 with the prospect of a potential blockbuster successor to their GLP-1 Victoza® in Semaglutide.
 Because of its potential, a solid launch is critical, otherwise the company will need to double down on Victoza®, Tresiba®, Xultophy® and NovoLog®/FiAsp to carry them into the next decade.

 Where Novo Nordisk continues to be lacking is in the modern classes of oral anti-diabetics; they field no DPP-4 or SGLT-2 inhibitors.
-However, oral semaglutide, should late stage clinical trials prove to be favorable, would be the first oral GLP-1 in its class and allow Novo Nordisk to more directly challenge the big players in these classes: Janssen’s Invokana, Lilly/BI’s Jardiance and Merck’s Januvia, among others.
-This makes a success launch of injectable Semaglutide that much more important.
+However, oral semaglutide, should late-stage clinical trials prove to be favorable, would be the first oral GLP-1 in its class and allow Novo Nordisk to more directly challenge the big players in these classes: Janssen’s Invokana, Lilly/BI’s Jardiance and Merck’s Januvia, among others.
+This makes a successful launch of injectable Semaglutide that much more important.